Where can I find applications to request CME credits for conferences or other CME activities?

 Q: What is considered a commercial interest?

-A: A ‘commercial interest’ is any entity producing, marketing, re- selling, or distributing health care goods or services consumed by, or used on, patients.
+ACCME definition of a commercial interest as any entity producing, marketing, re- selling, or distributing health care goods or services consumed by, or used on, patients.

-What is meant by a relevant financial relationship or interest referenced on the application and disclosure forms?
+Q: What is meant by a relevant financial relationship referenced on the application and disclosure forms?

-A: A relevant interest is any financial relationship in any amount occurring within the past 12 months that creates a conflict of interest.
-It is a relationship relevant to the role of the individual participating in the activity to control or influence content development.
-This might include involvement in a speaker’s bureau, research support, consultant relationship, stockholder, paid honorarium, etc.
+A relevant financial relationship is a financial relationship, in any amount, occurring within the past 12 months that creates a conflict of interest.
+It is a relationship relevant to the role of the individual participating in the activity to control or influence content development and implementation.
+This might include involvement in a speaker’s bureau, research support, consultant relationship, stockholder, paid honorarium, employment, etc.

-Q: What should I do if the commercial supporter asks me to accept the terms of their agreement online?
+Q: What should I do if the commercial supporter asks me to accept the terms of their electronic letter of agreement online?

-A: Terms should not be accepted without prior approval by MUSC OCME.
-As soon as you receive a notice that a grant is approved pending acceptance of the terms, please provide MUSC OCME with your login information or a copy of the original grant request and the electronic agreement terms.
+Terms cannot be accepted without prior approval by MUSC OCME.
+As soon as you receive a notice that a grant is approved pending acceptance of the terms online, provide MUSC OCME with your login information or a copy of the original grant request and the electronic agreement terms.
 MUSC OCME will review the terms and forward to the MUSC General Counsel’s Office for their review, if necessary.
 ACCME has specific requirements for acceptance of electronic Letters of Agreement.

 Q: When can I acknowledge commercial support?

-A: The grant letter of agreement must be fully executed (signed by MUSC OCME and the company) prior to being announced in marketing materials AND prior to the activity occurring.
+The grant letter of agreement must be fully executed (signed by MUSC OCME and the commercial interest) prior to being announced in marketing materials AND prior to the activity occurring.

 Q: Can commercial interests receive exhibit space in exchange for providing CME grants for the CME activity?

-A: No, receiving exhibit space in return for providing an educational grant would be placing a condition on the grant and that is not allowed.
+No, receiving exhibit space in return for providing an educational grant would be placing a condition on the grant and that is not allowed.
 Selling exhibit space to commercial interests is considered to be a business transaction.
 Income from selling exhibit space is not considered to be commercial support as defined by the Accreditation Council for Continuing Medical Education.
 Educational grants should be kept completely separate and distinct from the purchase of exhibit space.
 Companies must pay an exhibit fee even if their company is providing an educational grant to support the CME activity.

 Q: Who is the CME Provider?

 The Accredited CME Provider is the Medical University of South Carolina, not individual MUSC Departments or Divisions or MUHA.
 The Accredited Provider must be listed as Medical University of South Carolina.
 The Office of CME is responsible for assuring regulatory compliance for all CME activities, awarding AMA PRA Category 1 Credit(s)TM to all physicians, maintenance of CME credit records and required annual and reaccreditation reports to our accrediting body, Accreditation Council for Continuing Medical Education (ACCME).

-The MUSC OCME office as an accredited CME provider is responsible to ensure that all activities are in compliance with the ACCME Accreditation Essential Areas, policies and accreditation criteria.
-If any inquiries or concerns are raised to the ACCME about the conduct of a Live CME activity that is accredited by the MUSC OCME office, the OCME staff must be in a position to respond to these inquiries or concerns from the ACCME.
-Thus onsite observation of the CME activity is a means for the OCME office to verify that the activity is in compliance.
+The MUSC OCME is responsible to ensure that all activities are in compliance with the ACCME policies and accreditation criteria.
+Onsite observation of the CME activity is a means for the OCME office to verify that the activity is in compliance.